p4l1ly/matrix-vis/README.md

 The input data format is shown in the comprehensive `create_example_data.py`

+**Note:** The row labels in the data file (dimension definition) are used only in the Qt GUI and in the legend.
+The input axes in the plot are labelled with numbers 0, 1, ...

 ## Run the example:

 Python 3.7.4 was used for the development.
 Install the requirements (ideally in